Posts Tagged ‘BT’

 By the way all this came out of the BT Wholesale ISP Forum that is periodically held at the Post Office Tower in London.
 A great venue and a great chance for the industry to discuss all things internetty.

-Business grade Service Level Assurance for broadband
+BT Announces Business Grade Service Level Assurance for Broadband

 For those who are interested in this kind of thing BT has announced that it will be introducing a higher grade of Service Level Assurance for broadband than the current Enhanced Care product.